daytwominus/iban-validation-go/README.md

 ## Building

-Ensure go is installed on your machine
+1. Ensure go is installed on your machine

+2. clone or copy code to $GOPATH/src

-To install external dependencies navigate to project's dir, run:
+3. To install external dependencies navigate to project's dir, run:

 ```cmd